micwik/ArnLib/README.md

 * Simple integration together with a custom GUI for browsing, etc.

 * Optional internal DNS_SD/mDNS routines for no dependency to any extra library.

+#### Qml

+* Support in Qml for: _Arn Data Objects_, monitoring of changed objects and Service Api (RPC).

+* Added support in Qml for url like "arn:///test.qml".

+* Possibility to create a remote generic Qml running environment, comparable to a web browser running an arbitrary web application.
+This is done by ArnBrowser.